rapha/js-stream/README.md

-This is a package for manipulating generator-iterators (streams) in Javascript.
+This is a package for manipulating [generators and iterators](https://developer.mozilla.org/en/JavaScript/Guide/Iterators_and_Generators) in Javascript 1.7+.

-A stream is an object returned from a function which contains yield statements.
+A generator is an object returned from a function which contains yield statements.

-e.g.
+e.g. in Rhino
-    version('180');
+		version(180);
     load('stream.js');

     var readme = (function(reader) {